jeetsukumaran/vim-indentwise/README.md

 ## Description

-`IndentWise` is a Vim plugin that provides for the following movements based on indent levels:
+`IndentWise` is a Vim plugin that provides for motions based on indent depths or levels in normal, visual, and operator-pending modes.

+The following key-mappings provide motions to go to lines of lesser, equal, or greater indent than the line that the cursor is currently on:

 - `[-`  : Move to *previous* line of *lesser* indent than the current line
 - `]-`  : Move to *next* line of *lesser* indent than the current line